snowplow/snowplow/3-enrich/spark-enrich/README.md

-# Scala Hadoop Enrich
+# Spark Enrich

 ## Introduction

-This is the Snowplow Enrichment process implemented for Hadoop using [Scalding][scalding].
+This is the Snowplow Enrichment process implemented using [Spark] [spark].
 The Hadoop Enrichment parses raw Snowplow event logs, extracts the Snowplow events, enriches them (e.g. with geo-location information) and then writes them out to Snowplow-format event files.

 The Snowplow Hadoop Enrichment process is an alternative to the Snowplow [Kinesis Enrichment][kinesis-enrich] process.

 ## Technical overview

-Scala Hadoop Enrich is written in [Scalding][scalding], the Scala library/DSL on top of [Cascading][cascading], the Java data processing framework which in turn wraps Hadoop.
+Spark Enrich is written in [Spark] [spark].

 The process can be run on [Amazon Elastic MapReduce][emr] using the [EmrEtlRunner][emr-etl-runner] Ruby app.